ToolShedTested

 #2: Ryobi ONE+ HP 6-Tool Kit -- Best Value

-At $299 for six brushless HP tools, the Ryobi kit is 55% of the DeWalt price for 85% of the capability.
+at the current retailer price for six brushless HP tools, the Ryobi kit is 55% of the DeWalt price for 85% of the capability.
 For a first-time homeowner who has never owned power tools, this is the right starting point.
 The tools are good enough to last 5+ years of DIY use, and the ONE+ platform has 280+ compatible tools including yard equipment, vacuums, fans, and radios.

 The tradeoff versus the DeWalt: motors are not as refined, fence lock on the Ryobi circular saw takes more effort, and the impact driver bit retention is less precise.
 For someone doing occasional DIY, none of that matters.
 For someone building furniture every weekend, the DeWalt's better tools show up.